jimken123/soda/versioned_docs/version-v0.17.0/connectors/filesystem.md

 ---
-description: Sequence connector for interacting with file systems of various OSes.
+description: Phoenix connector for interacting with file systems of various OSes.
 Includes steps to interact with files, directories, paths, and compression.
 ---

 # File System Connector